matthewjosephtaylor/mjt-thoughts/git/git-submodule-workaround.md

 I recommend avoiding them at all costs.
 I can't even imagine this insanity being used anywhere.

-I note that even the linux kernel doesn't use submodules as far as I can tell: https://github.com/torvalds/linux
+I note that even the linux kernel doesn't use git submodules as far as I can tell: https://github.com/torvalds/linux

 I discovered a nice pattern that works in their place: